pu2clr/SI4844/README.md

 ![IDE 01](extras/images/ide_03.png)

-You can also download this library or old version of it via this repositoty or via [Arduino Library List](https://www.arduinolibraries.info/libraries/pu2-clr-si4844).
+You can also download this library or old version of it via this repository or via [Arduino Library List](https://www.arduinolibraries.info/libraries/pu2-clr-si4844).

 ## Hardware Requirements and Setup